Phenylketonuria (PKU)

 References

-1. Metabolic and Dietary Disorders Association.
-Available from: https://www.mdda.org.au/
+1. Metabolic and Dietary Disorders Association. https://www.mdda.org.au/

 2. Australian Society for Inborn Errors of Metabolism.
-The PKU Handbook 2005 [Edited 2020] 133 p.
-Available from: https://www.hgsa.org.au/common/Uploaded%20files/pdfs/asiem%20dietary%20handbooks/PKU.pdf
+The PKU Handbook 2005 [Edited 2020] 133 p. https://www.hgsa.org.au/common/Uploaded%20files/pdfs/asiem%20dietary%20handbooks/PKU.pdf

 3. Genetic and Rare Diseases (GARD) Information Center.
 Phenylketonuria.
 Accessed 15 October 2021. https://rarediseases.info.nih.gov/diseases/7383/phenylketonuria

 4. Regier DS, Greene CL.
 GeneReviews [Internet].
 University of Washington, Seattle (WA).
-Phenylalanine Hydroxylase Deficiency 2017Jan; Available from: http://www.ncbi.nlm.nih.gov/books/NBK1504/.
+Phenylalanine Hydroxylase Deficiency 2017Jan; http://www.ncbi.nlm.nih.gov/books/NBK1504/.

 5. Bodamer OA.
 Overview of phenylketonuria.
-2016 21; Available from: https://www.uptodate.com/contents/overview-of-phenylketonuria.
+2016 21; https://www.uptodate.com/contents/overview-of-phenylketonuria.

 6. Rush ET.
 Phenylketonuria (PKU).
 Medscape Reference.
-May 31, 2018; Available From: https://emedicine.medscape.com/article/947781-overview.
+May 31, 2018; https://emedicine.medscape.com/article/947781-overview.

 Page Last Updated